 - Straightforward recommendations that both groups agree upon during a Working Group (WG) call will be immediately added to the NCBI JIRA queue for tracking and processing.

 - Recommendations that require deeper consideration by ClinVar will be flagged for additional discussion on a future WG call.
 This ensures adequate time to carefully consider the impact of proposed modifications.
 Both groups will return to a future call with a fleshed out proposal and discussion will follow.
 If consensus is reached the proposal will be added to the JIRA queue.

-- Recommendations that have a significant impact on ClinVar may be presented to NCBI’s Medical Genetics Working Group of their Board of Scientific Counselors (See Appendix 1 for the roster) for additional input before a decision is made.
+- Recommendations that have a significant impact on ClinVar may be presented to NCBI’s leadership and/or to the Medical Genetics Working Group of their Board of Scientific Counselors (https://www.ncbi.nlm.nih.gov/home/about/bosc/) for additional input before a decision is made.